shabin5785/Udemy-React/React_2.md

 - In react use className for referncing css class.
 Using class has conflicts with keyword class

 - pass value to components using properties in jsx tag.. like props in html tags.. color, size width etc

+- fn based, props are passed as arguments.
+In class based, props are avaialbel in any method as this.props